rioastamal/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/README.single-page.md

 - [Step 14 - Rollback Container to Previous Deployment](#step-14)
 - [Step 15 - Remove Amazon Lightsail Container Service](#step-15)

-If you prefer all steps on one page then please open [README.single-page.md](README.single-page.md).
+If you prefer all steps in one page then please open [README.single-page.md](README.single-page.md).

 <!-- end step-0 -->